seojksc/seojksc.github.io/profile.md

 [1] False positive reduction of the mapping operators supported by generative adversarial network for the stitching of the drone-based thermal aerial images

-Remote Sensing (title of the special issue invitation: Recent Progress in UAV-AI Remote Sensing)
+Remote Sensing (title of the special issue invitation: Recent Progress in UAV-AI Remote Sensing) (SCIE)

 Jeong-Kweon Seo